NikolasKotsikos/uReview/testing.md

 - I clicked on the 'Delete' button on the review cards to test that I was correctly presented with a modal for delete confirmation.
 I then clicked the 'delete' button on the modal and checked if the review card had been removed.

-**10. Link to cuisine page**
+**10. Link to genres & platfoms page**
-- I clicked on the 'genres & platfoms' link within the dropdown menu to check that I was correctly navigated to the cuisine page.
+- I clicked on the 'genres & platfoms' link within the dropdown menu to check that I was correctly navigated to the genres & platfoms page.
 This was checked from all pages of the site.
-  - Once on the cuisine page I clicked on each cuisine card to ensure I was correctly navigated to the reviews page, filtered by the correct cuisine type.
+  - Once on the genres & platfoms page I clicked on each genre/platfom card to ensure I was correctly navigated to the reviews page, filtered by the correct genre/platfom type.

-- On the homepage, I clicked on every carousel item to ensure I was directed to the reviews page, filtered by the correct cuisine type.
+- On the homepage, I clicked on every carousel item to ensure I was directed to the reviews by genre/platform page, filtered by the correct genre/platfom type.

-**11. Adding cuisine**
+**11. Adding genres & platfoms**
-- I logged in as different users to check that the 'add cuisine' option in the dropdown menu and the 'add cuisine' button on the cuisine page was only visible when the specified admin user was logged in.
+- I logged in as different users to check that the 'add genres & platfoms' option in the dropdown menu and the 'add genres & platfoms' button on the genres & platfoms page was only visible when the specified admin user was logged in.

-- I clicked on 'add cuisine' to ensure that I was directed to the add cuisine page.
-I then entered the cuisine name and image URL into the form and clicked the submit 'add' icon to check if the new cuisine was added, and it was.
+- I clicked on 'add genres & platfoms' to ensure that I was directed to the add genres & platfoms page.
+I then entered the genres & platfoms name and image URL into the form and clicked the submit 'add' icon to check if the new genres & platfoms was added, and it was.

-**12. Editing cuisine**
+**12. Editing genres & platfoms**

-- I logged in as different users to check that the 'edit' button was only visible on the cuisine cards if I was logged in as the specified admin user.
+- I logged in as different users to check that the 'edit' button was only visible on the genres & platfoms cards if I was logged in as the specified admin user.

-- I clicked on the 'edit' button on various cuisine cards to ensure that I was directed to the edit cuisine page.
-I then updated the cuisine name and image URL and clicked the submit 'edit' icon to check if the cuisine had been updated, and it was.
+- I clicked on the 'edit' button on various genres & platfoms cards to ensure that I was directed to the edit genres & platfoms page.
+I then updated the genres & platfoms name and image URL and clicked the submit 'edit' icon to check if the genres & platfoms had been updated, and it was.

-**13. Deleting cuisine**
+**13. Deleting genres & platfoms**
-- I logged in as different users to check that the 'Delete' button was only visible on the cuisine cards if I was logged in as the specified admin user.
+- I logged in as different users to check that the 'Delete' button was only visible on the genres & platfoms cards if I was logged in as the specified admin user.

 - I clicked on the 'Delete' button on all the review cards to test that I was correctly presented with a modal for delete confirmation.
-I then clicked the 'Delete' button on the modal and checked if the cuisine card had been removed, it had.
+I then clicked the 'Delete' button on the modal and checked if the genres & platfoms card had been removed, it had.

 #### Validator checks